Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 Conclusion

-In conclusion, oregano is a herb that has some pretty potent health benefits.
-The herb possesses powerful antioxidant, antibacterial, antiviral, and anti-inflammatory properties.
-Furthermore, it is versatile and easy to incorporate into your diet, and you can use it in a wide range of fresh, dried, or oil form recipes.
+In conclusion, oregano has some pretty potent health benefits.
+It possesses powerful antioxidant, antibacterial, antiviral, and anti-inflammatory properties.
+Furthermore, it is versatile and easy to incorporate into your diet, and you can use it in a wide range of fresh, dried, or oil-based recipes.

 Where to buy

-NOTE: Please, seek advice from your health practitioner before adding these herbs and spices to your diet.
-Because some herbs and spices might contraindicate with prescription medication.
+NOTE: Please seek advice from your health practitioner before adding these herbs and spices to your diet.
+Some herbs and spices might contraindicate with prescription medication.

 DISCLAIMER OF MEDICINE